 The Interdisciplinary Program in Science, Technology, and Society offers both a Major and Minor.
-Information on faculty advisors for this program is available from the Office for Interdisciplinary Studies in the Faculty of Arts or the Associate Dean (Academic) in the Faculty of Arts.
+Information on faculty advisors for this program is available from the Office for Interdisciplinary Studies in the Faculty of Arts.

 This interdisciplinary major or minor subject of concentration will enable students to apply the approaches of the social sciences and humanities to understand science and technology as human and social activities.
 It will also enable them to study the impact of science and technology on societies past and present.